xenoscopic/gopherjsipcbridge/README.md

 powerful backend engine that might be shared across platforms.
 Existing solutions are either underpowered (Cordova et al.) or massive in size because they distribute an entire Chromium browser (NW.js, Electron, et al.).
-The proliferation of high-performance web view components and all platforms, combined with JavaScript bridge APIs, opens up exiting possibilities for more nimble and high-performance applications.
+The proliferation of high-performance web view components on all platforms, combined with JavaScript bridge APIs, opens up exiting possibilities for more nimble and high-performance applications.

 ## Status